 VictoriaLogs is open source user-friendly database for logs from VictoriaMetrics.

-• VictoriaLogs can accept logs from popular log collectors.
+• It can accept logs from popular log collectors.
 See these docs.

-• VictoriaLogs is much easier to set up and operate compared to Elasticsearch and Grafana Loki.
+• It is much easier to set up and operate compared to Elasticsearch and Grafana Loki.
 See these docs.

-• VictoriaLogs provides easy yet powerful query language with full-text search capabilities across all the log fields - see LogsQL docs.
+• It provides easy yet powerful query language with full-text search across all the log fields.
+See LogsQL docs.

-• VictoriaLogs can be seamlessly combined with good old Unix tools for log analysis such as grep, less, sort, jq, etc. See these docs for details.
+• It can be seamlessly combined with good old Unix tools for log analysis such as grep, less, sort, jq, etc. See these docs for details.

-• VictoriaLogs capacity and performance scales linearly with the available resources (CPU, RAM, disk IO, disk space).
-It runs smoothly on both Raspberry PI and a server with hundreds of CPU cores and terabytes of RAM.
+• VictoriaLogs’ capacity and performance scales linearly with the available resources (CPU, RAM, disk IO, disk space).
+It runs smoothly on Raspberry PI and on servers with hundreds of CPU cores and terabytes of RAM.

-• VictoriaLogs can handle up to 30x bigger data volumes than Elasticsearch and Grafana Loki when running on the same hardware.
+• It can handle up to 30x bigger data volumes than Elasticsearch and Grafana Loki when running on the same hardware.
 See these docs.

-• VictoriaLogs supports fast full-text search over high-cardinality log fields such as trace_id, user_id and ip.
+• It provides fast full-text search out of the box for log fields with high cardinality (e.g. high number of unique values) such as trace_id, user_id and ip.

-• VictoriaLogs supports multitenancy - see these docs.
+• It supports multitenancy - see these docs.

-• VictoriaLogs supports out-of-order logs’ ingestion aka backfilling.
+• It supports out-of-order logs’ ingestion aka backfilling.

-• VictoriaLogs provides a simple web UI for querying logs - see these docs.
+• It provides web UI for querying logs - see these docs.

 If you have questions about VictoriaLogs, then read this FAQ.
 Also feel free asking any questions at VictoriaMetrics community Slack chat, you can join it via Slack Inviter.